matt12oneil/msqm_programming/README.md

-# msqm
+# msqm_programming
-All coded projects during MSQM degree
+All code uploaded during the course Programming for Data Visualization in R and Python